Fans Mourn After Happy Gilmore Star’s Sudden Death

 “I will miss the sound of your tail sliding through the tall grass, your cold, bumpy skin, but most of all, I will miss your infectious laugh.
 Thanks to Mr. Young for taking care of you all these years, and vaya con dios, old friend.”

 “He wasn’t lunging at us and wasn’t taking food,” Young said.
-“I know it’s strange to people… that we get so attached to an alligator.”
-And yet, it’s clear he meant every word.
+“I know it’s strange to people… that we get so attached to an alligator.
 “He had a happy time here, and he died of old age.”

 The passing of beloved characters, even those portrayed by animals, underscores the emotional connections audiences form with film.
-According to Dr. Paul Bloom, a psychology professor at Yale, these attachments often stem from our capacity for empathy and storytelling.
+These attachments often stem from our capacity for empathy and storytelling.

 Bloom explains, "When we engage with narratives, we feel as if we know the characters personally, allowing us to experience their journeys and losses as if they were our own."
 This phenomenon is particularly evident with cult classics like Happy Gilmore, where memorable scenes resonate deeply with fans.